danishdtp/pythonScripts/copyTablesToExcelSheet/README.md

     To run the file go to the directory containing the script file copyNumbersAndAppendExcel.py and run following commands.\
     `python copyNumbersAndAppendExcel.py /path/to/file.xlsx`\
+It is worth noting that we the script has two conditions that can be modified
+    1. The sheet name is fixed to Sheet2, if you want to paste into a specific sheet, write it's name, if name contains space cover it in quotes like 'Sheet 1'
+    2. The digits of number are fixed with 8 using regular expression, you can use any kind of regular expressions to match your data.

 ## 📁Sample file to test the script
 The project contains an xlsx file named 'sampleAppendSheet.xlsx' into which you can insert following 8 digit random numbers.
 Just copy the following numbers and run script as above changing path to that of sdownloaded xls file location (usually Downloads)